carlwiedemann/carlwiedemann.github.io/md/2025-08-19-better-command-line-composability-with-ruby.md

 ## In practice

-* I can pipe commands to `rep`, then use Ruby as my language instead of various utilites
+* I can pipe commands to `rep`, then use Ruby as my language instead of various utilities
 * I can use `I` and `II` in my Ruby syntax to get `STDIN` as I want
 * I can even add other utilities alongside `main.rb` to do other nice tricks (e.g. I monkeypatch `Array` to define `#jn` that runs `self.join("\n")`)